Robin Hood's Bay railway station

-Robin Hood's Bay railway station was a railway station on the Scarborough & Whitby Railway situated 15 mi from Scarborough and 6 mi from Whitby It opened on 16 July 1885, and served the fishing village of Robin Hood's Bay, and to a lesser extent the village of Fylingthorpe.
-On the north-bound journey trains had to climb a mile and a half at 1-in-43 out of the station.
+Robin Hood's Bay railway station was a railway station on the Scarborough & Whitby Railway situated 15 mi from Scarborough and 6 mi from Whitby.
+It served the fishing village of Robin Hood's Bay, and to a lesser extent the village of Fylingthorpe.
+The station initially opened in 1885, and finally closed in 1965, along with the rest of the line.
+The station buildings survive, along with the station master's house, and are used for holiday accommodation, whilst the station yard is used as a car park.
+The Cinder Track multi-user path from Scarborough to Whitby passes through the site.